Hexagon/entsoe-api-client/docs/contributing.md

 Please run ```deno task precommit``` before committing, to make sure every test and check passes.

-See [deno.jsonc](/deno.jsonc) scripts section for all available scripts.
+See the scripts section of [/deno.jsonc](https://github.com/Hexagon/entsoe-api-client/blob/main/deno.jsonc) int the GitHub repository for all available scripts.

 Then, commit the changes once you are happy with them.